 We respect your right to make choices about the ways we collect, use and disclose your Personal Information.
 In most cases, we will ask you to indicate your choices at the time we collect your Personal Information.
 We will also include an "opt-out" link in newsletter or promotional email we send you so that you can inform us that you do not wish to receive such communications from us in the future.
 If you have created an account or a personal profile on our site, you may be able to update some or all of your privacy choices by changing the settings on your account settings or profile page.

 Before we use your Personal Information for direct marketing purposes (or permit our affiliates to do so), we will offer you the opportunity to choose whether to have your information used in this way.
 If at any time you wish to be taken off our direct marketing mailing lists, please send an email to our Data Protection Officer at [email protected].
 Please provide your full name, address and email address so that we can find you on our mailing lists.
 Once we have the information we need, we will remove you from our mailing lists.
-Please give us a reasonable amount of time to honor your request.
+Please give us a reasonable amount of time to honour your request.

 Sharing your personal information.